-The three-day rail experience shows off Colorado’s stunning beauty and introduces passengers to some of the state’s best wines.
+The three-day Colorado Wine Train experience shows off Colorado’s stunning beauty and introduces passengers to some of the state’s best wines.

 Bowman states, “We needed to convince our board of directors that a Wine Train was a good marketing idea.
 One train ride and they were convinced.”
 A need for a strong marketing partner to handle the reservations was also a necessity, so AAA Colorado came onboard.
 The final challenge, Bowman continues, “was convincing Amtrak that adding a private car in Chicago for the round-trip made good business sense.”
 Forty wine trains later, there’s as much excitement today as there was on that first train.

 The experience begins with a continental breakfast before the Wine Train departs Denver’s Union Station.
 The legs of the journey are a Rocky Mountain climb and stops in Winter Park, Glenwood Springs and Grand Junction.
 Passengers will travel through numerous tunnels and view the Colorado River through the Rocky Mountains.
 Many of the sites are otherwise inaccessible.
 To say the scenery is spectacular may be an understatement.
 From mountain vistas and occasional wildlife to peach and grape vineyards, there is wonderful variety to the landscape.
 The train ride is just the beginning.

 Joining the ride in Denver is Dave Tewksbury.
 A retired restaurateur and well-recognized sommelier, Dave’s Wine 101 seminar is informative for both newcomers and connoisseurs.
 Talks by representatives from the Colorado wine industry share the viti-cultural history of the region.